Bachelor Degrees Overview

 (10 credits/units)

 Must include at least two communication courses to include a minimum of one English composition course; e.g. ENGL&101.
-Remaining credits/units may be an additional composition course or designated writing-intensive courses or courses in basic speaking skills (e.g. speech, rhetoric, or debate).
+Remaining credits/units may be fulfilled by an additional composition course, designated writing-intensive course, or basic speaking skills course (e.g. speech, rhetoric, or debate).

 Quantitative/Symbolic Reasoning Skills